Ancient furniture: Rare Woods

-Ebony was one of the rarest valuable kinds of wood in Ancient Egypt.
+Ebony was one of the rarest valuable kinds of wood in ancient Egypt.
 The Egyptian aristocracy ensured it was constantly being imported from Kush and Punt.
 This wood was primarily used to create chests, statues, musical instruments, tables, chairs, beds, and footstools for the royals and upper elite.
 Ebony was used since the First Dynasty.
-Despite this, it became far mor popular in the New Kingdom.
-The honor of being a prestigious wood was not exclusive to Ebony.
+Despite this, it became far more popular in the New Kingdom.
+The honor of being a prestigious wood was not exclusive to ebony.
 Birch was also rare and valuable.
 It was so rare, only a few samples of anything made from birch have been found.
 This kind of wood was probably brought to Egypt by travelers visiting Persia.
 Pine was also rare in Egypt.
 It was imported to Egypt from Syro-Palestine.
 After being imported to Egypt it was used to make chariots during the 18th Dynasty.
-One of the most precious woods in Egypt was Walnut wood.
+One of the most precious woods in Egypt was walnut wood.
 This wood was imported from the Mediterranean Coast, and it was mainly used as a veneer.
 Juniper was a wood used since the Third Dynasty.
-This wood was popular amongst the Egyptian Royalty, and it was used to make roof timbers, coffins, wagons, frames, and tenon joints.
+This wood was popular amongst the Egyptian royalty, and it was used to make roof timbers, coffins, wagons, frames, and tenon joints.
 From the Middle Kingdom to the Ptolemaic Kingdom boxwood was used for inlays, tables, sculptures, turned items, tool handles, and beds.
 Boxwood was suitable for larger structures due to its weight and strength.
 This wood was imported from the mountains of Lebanon.